Natural Remedies for UTIs |

 Rustina October 10, 2022

 In my 20s, I would get them every few months.
-I was so busy trying to do everything a young girl was “supposed” to do – working full time, college full time, being strong, and enjoying every moment with loved ones – that I didn’t take great care of myself.
+I was so busy trying to do everything a young girl was “supposed” to do – working full time, college full time, being strong, staying in shape, being intimate with my hubby, and enjoying every moment with loved ones – that I didn’t take great care of myself.
 I ate quick, processed meals and greasy cafeteria food.
 I went out in the evenings and stayed cooped up in buildings all day long.
-Crammed in weight lifting but didn’t focus on stretching and maintenance because I didn’t realize their importance.
+As much as I was running back and forth everyday, getting a UTI was not the hurdle I wanted to be jumping!

 Feeling sick, hurting, and running to the bathroom is not how anyone wants to spend their time, much less repeat it every few months!

-A urinary tract infection (UTI) is when there is an infection in some part of the urinary system: kidneys, ureters, bladder and urethra.
 Rarely but occasionally, it can get very serious, and turn into sepsis.
-In the case of a UTI, it is called urosepsis.(2) The definition of “sepsis” has undergone many changes, but was defined in 2016 as a “life-threatening organ dysfunction caused by a dysregulated host response to infection.”
+In the case of a UTI, it is called urosepsis (2).
+The definition of “sepsis” has undergone many changes, but was defined in 2016 as a “life-threatening organ dysfunction caused by a dysregulated host response to infection.”

 • Painful, burning, itching feeling when urinating